2025–26 Bosnia and Herzegovina Football Cup

-The 2025–26 Bosnia and Herzegovina Football Cup is the 30th edition of Bosnia and Herzegovina's annual football cup, and the twenty fifth season of the unified competition.
-The winners of the cup will qualify for the 2026–27 UEFA Conference League second qualifying round.
+The 2025–26 Bosnia and Herzegovina Football Cup was the 30th edition of Bosnia and Herzegovina's annual football cup, and the twenty fifth season of the unified competition.
+The winners of the cup qualified for the 2026–27 UEFA Conference League second qualifying round.

-Sarajevo are the defending champions, having defeated Široki Brijeg to secure their eighth title in the previous year's final.
+Sarajevo were the defending champions.
+Zrinjski Mostar won the tournament for the fourth time, defeating rivals Velež Mostar in the final.